It is recommended as a sedative for children who are anxious or nervous about having a dental procedure.

 Side Effects of Nitrous Oxide

 Generally, nitrous oxide does not have side effects.
-But a few patients may experience some negative effects if the nitrous level is very high or if it is inhaled too fast.
-In such cases, the patients may exhibit symptoms like shivering, nausea or vomiting, excessive sweating, fatigue, and headaches.
+But a few patients may experience some adverse effects if the nitrous level is very high or inhaled too fast.
+The patients may exhibit symptoms like shivering, nausea or vomiting, excessive sweating, fatigue, and headaches.

 After Using Nitrous Oxide – Post-Op

-When nitrous oxide is used for sedation the patient should eat light before the procedure.
+When nitrous oxide is used for sedation, the patient should eat lightly before the procedure.
 He should not consume a big meal for three hours after the treatment.
-Besides this, he should not drive after the procedure until his St. Louis sedation dentist permits him to do so.
+Besides this, he should not drive after the procedure until his St. Louis sedation dentist permits him.

-After nitrous oxide is turned off the patient has to receive oxygen for a minimum of five minutes to prevent a headache.
-The oxygen removes the remnant gas from the lungs and helps the patient to become alert once again.
+After nitrous oxide is turned off, the patient must receive oxygen for at least five minutes to prevent a headache.
+The oxygen removes the remnant gas from the lungs and helps the patient become alert again.

 Is Nitrous Oxide Safe for Children

 Nitrous oxide or laughing gas is safe for children.
-In fact, it is recommended as a sedative for children who are anxious or nervous about having a dental procedure.
-But some children suffer from nausea and have difficulty in wearing the mask required to inhale it.
-So parents can discuss with their child’s dentist beforehand, and choose the most suitable sedation method.
+It is recommended as a sedative for children who are anxious or nervous about having a dental procedure.
+But some children suffer from nausea and have difficulty wearing the mask required to inhale it.
+So parents can discuss with their child’s dentist beforehand and choose the most suitable sedation method.

 Conditions Under Which Nitrous Oxide Should Not Be Used